thunderbird/webext-docs/compose.rst

       .. container:: api-member-description-only

-         A name and email address in the format "Name <email@example.com>", or just an email address.
+         A name and email address in the format :value:`Name <email@example.com>`, or just an email address.

 OR